SimonKruse0/DrawingInterpreter/README.md

 - Make nice UI

 ## About me
-- Ms Mathematical Modelling and Computation at the Technical University of Denmark (DTU).
+- MSc Mathematical Modelling and Computation at the Technical University of Denmark (DTU).
 - Academic interests:
   - Cognitive modelling
   - Bayesian deep learning